What is Capital Loss?

-As per the provision of income tax, if any capital assets sold by assessee then they need to calculate gain or loss on asset.
-When the sales price of an asset is higher than the cost of acquisition of an asset, expenses for improvement of assets and cost of transfer of assets then it is capital gain, if consideration doesn’t cover all this cost then it is a capital loss.
+As per the provision of income tax, if any capital assets are sold by assessee, then they need to calculate gain or Loss on assets.
+When the sales price of an asset is higher than the cost of acquisition of an asset, expenses for improvement of assets, and the cost of transfer of assets, then it is capital gain.
+If consideration doesn’t cover all this cost, then it is a capital loss.
 Indexation is allowed in the cost of acquisition and in the cost of improvement if an asset is a long term asset.
-Long term and short term is calculated on the basis of holding period i.e. from the date of acquisition to the date of transfer/ sale of assets.
+Long-term and short-term is calculated on the basis of holding period i.e., from the date of acquisition to the date of transfer/ sale of assets.

 Capital Loss Formula

 |Consideration from Sales/Transfer of Asset||xxx|